Two-Week Portugal Road Trip, with Stopovers in Spain and France

 12th Day: Bordeaux

-The city of Bordeaux, famous for Bordeaux wines, is perhaps the most recognizable place after Paris.
-However, it is not only the wines that make the Bordeaux so famous but also its history, waterfront, fine art museum, and more.
-If you stay there for a couple of days, you could use the Metropole City Pass to get around the city.
+Bordeaux, renowned for its wines, is perhaps one of the most iconic cities after Paris.
+Its fame is not only attributed to the wines but also to its rich history, waterfront, fine art museum, and more.

 Bordeaux; Stopover during The Two-Week Road Trip to Portugal